AbhishekRao2001/to_do_list/README.md

 2. **Create and Manage Tasks:** Use the app to add, edit, or delete tasks.
 Set priorities and due dates as needed.
 3. **Search and Sort Tasks:** Use the search bar to filter tasks and the sort options to organize them according to your preference.
 4. **Notifications:** Grant notification permissions when prompted to receive reminders for upcoming tasks.
+5. **Persistent Local Storage:** Tasks are saved locally using Hive, ensuring they persist across app sessions.

 ## Project Structure